March 5, 2018

-Does your two-year-old just LOVE babies?
+Does your 2 year old just love babies?
 Yep, most of them do.
-But remember that infants are delicate, and toddlers can be carriers for a ton of infections—particularly if they’re attending day care or preschool.
+But remember that infants are delicate, and toddlers can be carriers for a ton of infections—particularly if he or she attends day care or preschool.

 Not your baby?
 Then it’s not your place to make rules.
 Refrain from offering unsolicited parenting advice, whether family or not.
 Well-meant comments about clothing, how to calm tears or how to handle naptimes can easily come across as insults.

 Teething babies love to gnaw, but resist!
-Even if your hands are clean, the whole gumming-on-a-body-part thing is a bit too personal to try without explicit instructions from Mom or Dad.
+Even if your hands are clean, the whole gumming-on-a-body-part thing is a bit too personal to try without explicit instructions from his or her parent.

-Instead: Ask the parents for a toy to help soothe junior’s need to nibble.
+Instead: Ask the parents for a toy to help soothe baby’s need to nibble.

 Just like a pregnant woman doesn’t want to hear about your 37-hour labor, a new mom would rather not be privy to your infant meningitis scare or even your diaper rash horrors.
 It’s normal for a new baby to bring up old memories, but try to share only the nice ones.

-Don’t snoop "Questions like ‘Are you nursing?’ should simply not be asked." —niki81
+“Questions like ‘Are you nursing?’ should simply not be asked.” —niki81v